Earth has about 20 quadrillion ants – and they weigh more than wild birds and mammals combined

 Counting the world’s ants

 There are more than 15,700 named species and subspecies of ants, and many others not yet named by science.
-Ants’ high degree of social organisation has enabled them to colonise nearly all ecosystems and regions around the globe.
+Ants’ high degree of social organization has enabled them to colonize nearly all ecosystems and regions around the globe.

 The astounding ubiquity of ants has prompted many naturalists to contemplate their exact number on Earth.
 But these were basically educated guesses.
 Systematic, evidence-based estimates have been lacking.